 We will visit “lessons learned” in our counter sniper portion learning from knowledge, experience, and historical accounts.
 You will work in a team learning how to detect and announce target indicators, decide engagement priorities, and sterilize FFPs.
 Field sketches and range cards will be completed as well as FFP drills and object searches.

 Taught by experienced instructors who have served on the front lines, this intensive course will train you how to think, operate, and shoot in the same way as our military’s best.

-This course held over a consecutive 3-day period from 0800 to 1700 hours each day (e.g. full days, Friday through Sunday).
-If you are coming in from out of the area, see our FAQs page for more information on travel and lodging arrangements.
+This course is held over a consecutive 3-day period from 0800 to 1700 hours each day (e.g. full days, Friday through Sunday).
+If you are coming in from out of the area, feel free to contact us for more information on travel and lodging arrangements.

 LRP1 & LRP2

 Other verifiable previous training that allows us to determine the potential student is ready for this advanced level of training.

 (If so, proof of such training must be available upon request, along with contact information to previous instructors and/or training schools, and we WILL also be verifying the training through our own channels with Mil/LE and other civilian school sources.)